Menu Close

 I can’t make him stop.
 I can’t make her eat.
 I can’t do this at home.

-by Laura Collins Lyster-Mensh, F.E.A.S.T.
-Executive Director
+by Laura Collins Lyster-Mensh

 “I can’t MAKE her stop.”
 “I can’t MAKE him eat.”